simonw/datasette-render-markdown/README.md

 ```
 The `extensions=` and `extra_tags=` attributes accept a space-separated list of values.

-The `extra_attrs=` attribute accepts a space-separated list of `tag:attr1,attr2` values - so each tag can specify one or more attributes that should be allowed.
+The `extra_attrs=` attribute accepts a space-separated list of `tag:attr1,attr2` values - each tag can specify one or more attributes that should be allowed.

 You can also use the `{{ render_template(...) }}` function, like this: